canjs/canjs/guides/getting-started-tutorial/routing.md

 ![](../can/guides/images/9_routes_and_serialization/FormattedRouteUrlBar.png)

-Finally, update the Application State object in `app` as follows:
+Finally, update the Application State object in `app.js` as follows:

 ```
 var AppState = can.Map.extend({